mrkmg/service-checker/README.md

 service-checker takes an options argument.
 The current options are:

-- timeout *How long in milliseconds before the check times out*
+- timeout *Sets the default time out for all checks*

-Call one of the plugins *see below* as a method of service checker.
+Call one of the plugins *(below)* as a method of service checker.
 A promise will be returned which will resolve with the following public properties:

+- type [string] *Name of the check performed*
 - success [bool] *Whether or not the check was successful*
 - time [int] *How long in milliseconds the check took*
 - start_time [int] *Millisecond timestamp (Date.now()) when the check started*